Latin: Syllables

 Syllables in Latin are signified by the presence of diphthongs and vowels.
 The number of syllables is the same as the number of vowel sounds.

 Further, if a consonant separates two vowels, it will go into the syllable of the second vowel.
 When there are two consonants between vowels, the last consonant will go with the second vowel.
 An exception occurs when a phonetic stop and liquid come together.
 In this situation, they are thought to be a single consonant, and as such, they will go into the syllable of the second vowel.

 Length

-Syllables in Latin are considered either long or short.
+Syllables in Latin are considered either long or short (less often called "heavy" and "light" respectively).
 Within a word, a syllable may either be long by nature or long by position.
 A syllable is long by nature if it has a diphthong or a long vowel.
 On the other hand, a syllable is long by position if the vowel is followed by more than one consonant.

 Stress

-There are two rules that define which syllable is stressed in the Latin language.
+There are two rules that define which syllable is stressed in Classical Latin.